open-telemetry/opentelemetry-specification/specification/trace/api.md

   are not being recorded, i.e. they are being dropped.

 The remaining functionality of `Span` MUST be defined as no-op operations.
+Note: This includes `End`, so as an exception from the general rule, it is not required (or even helpful) to end a Propagated Span.

 This functionality MUST be fully implemented in the API, and SHOULD NOT be overridable.